lassedtu/py-math-tools/README.md

 # py-math-tools

-A collection of mathematical utilities created from scratch, aimed at university-level mathematics students and enthusiasts.
-This project provides implementations of various mathematical algorithms and functions.
+A bunch of math utilities I built from scratch, mainly as a way to improve both my math and programming skills at the same time.

-## Features
+It’s written in Python and started out as a personal learning project, but you can use it for whatever you want.

-### Greatest Common Divisor (GCD)
+## What’s Inside

-This project includes an implementation of the Euclidean algorithm to find the greatest common divisor (GCD) of two integers.
+Right now, it includes a few basic algorithms, like finding the greatest common divisor (GCD) using the Euclidean algorithm but I’ll definitely keep adding more as I go.

-#### Usage
+### Example: GCD

-The `gcd` function is accessible via the `math_tools` package:
+Here’s how to use the `gcd` function:

 ```python
 import math_tools